Table of contents

 Policy

-As part of its overall strategy, Indonesia continues championing global co-operation through active participation in international and regional platforms such as the Association of Southeast Asian Nations (ASEAN), the G20, Asia-Pacific Economic Cooperation, the Non-Aligned Movement, the Indian Ocean Rim Association, and the Organisation of Islamic Cooperation.
-Reflecting its leadership role, Indonesia has hosted numerous high-level summits, including the Asia-Africa Summit (2005), the G20 Summit (2022) and ASEAN Summits during its chairmanship.
-These milestones underscore Indonesia’s strategic positioning and bold commitment in contributing to global and regional solutions.
+As part of its overall strategy, Indonesia continues championing global co-operation through active participation in international and regional platforms such as the Association of Southeast Asian Nations, the Group of Twenty (G20), Asia-Pacific Economic Cooperation, the Non-Aligned Movement, the Indian Ocean Rim Association and the Organisation of Islamic Cooperation.
+Indonesia has held the chairmanship of numerous of these organisations and hosted high-level summits, including the Asia-Africa Summit (2005), the G20 Summit (2022) and Association of Southeast Asian Nations Summit (2023).
+Indonesia is the current co-chair of the Global Partnership for Effective Development Co-operation for the period 2023‑2026.
+It also engages with the Organisation for Economic Co-operation and Development (OECD) and its committees in the context of OECD accession, and with the OECD Development Assistance Committee (DAC) on development co-operation.
+These milestones underscore Indonesia’s commitment in contributing to global and regional solutions.

-Indonesia’s blended finance in support of the green transition
+Indonesia’s support to blended finance and to sustainable finance for the green transition

 Indonesia is also using green finance initiatives to support environmental sustainability.
-This includes investments in renewable energy projects and other green infrastructure, including by supporting the scaling up of green bonds.
-With USD 6.9 billion in green sukuk1 issued since 2018, Indonesia is the world’s largest green sukuk issuer and a market leader for sovereign green sukuk.
-In May 2022, Indonesia issued its 5th sovereign global green sukuk, valued at USD 1.5 billion, with a 4.7% coupon rate and 10-year tenor – which became the largest tranche ever printed globally and Indonesia’s first 10-year green sukuk tranche.
+This includes investments in renewable energy projects and other green infrastructure, including by supporting the scaling up of green and blue bonds.
+Indonesia is the world’s largest green sukuk1 issuer and a market leader for sovereign green sukuk.
+It has issued USD 6.9 billion in green sukuk since 2018 and in May 2022 issued its 5th sovereign global green sukuk, which became the largest tranche ever printed globally and Indonesia’s first 10-year green sukuk tranche.
+In 2023, Indonesia launched the world’s first publicly offered sovereign blue bond in support of the blue economy, raising USD 150 million.

 Triangular co-operation